Ryan Reynolds Shares Emotional Tribute to Michael J. Fox

-Michael J. Fox is opening up about living with Parkinson’s Disease.
-In a new interview with CBS Sunday Morning, Fox revealed that life “is getting tougher.
+One year ago, Michael J. Fox opened up about living with Parkinson’s Disease.
+In an interview with CBS Sunday Morning, Fox revealed that life “is getting tougher.
 Every day it’s tougher.”

-Now, 61 years old, Fox believes he can see his future.
+Now, Fox believes he can see his future.
 And he admits he doesn’t think he will I’ve to see his 80th year.

 Michael J. Fox Admits Life Is Getting ‘Tougher’ With Parkinson’s